 - Special services: Fulfillment centers offer all types of specialty packaging, labeling, product assembly and order packing services; these services are often called kitting or bundling and fees can be based on a complete project or per item or finished kit; fulfillment companies can also help you design and print custom-printed boxes and specialty packing materials for subscription boxes and other product branding needs.

 Some order fulfillment centers have à la carte pricing with each service covered above appearing as a line item on your bill.
 Others, like ShipBob, roll several services into an overall fulfillment fee.
-Here’s a sample breakdown of costs for three top-rated small business fulfillment centers.

 |Stock Receiving||$35 per inbound shipment||No fee if products meet FBA packaging and labeling requirements||$13.25 per pallet|